drewloewe/advice-on-errors-and-usage/advice-on-errors-and-usage.md

 #### passive voice
 You should have a strong bias favoring active voice (*Lincoln delivered the speech*) over passive voice (*The speech was delivered by Lincoln*), unless you have a specific reason for using passive voice.
 Passive voice is not **wrong**; it’s just (usually) weaker.
 For more details, see [this handout from our Writing Center](https://sites.stedwards.edu/writing/files/2015/09/St.-Edwards-Univ-Writing-Center-Handout-on-Passive-Voice-19nzb1n.pdf).
 #### *peak* vs. *pique*
-It's *pique* interest, not *peak.* The words sound identical, but are spelled differently and have different meanings. *Peak* means "highest point," but *pique* means "to stimulate, excite, or arouse," and is almost always followed by "curiosity" or "interest" as the feeling being excited.
+It's *pique* interest, not *peak.* The words sound identical but are spelled differently and have different meanings. *Peak* means "highest point," but *pique* means "to stimulate, excite, or arouse," and is almost always followed by "curiosity" or "interest" as the feeling being excited.
 #### *per,* *as per,* *as per usual/per usual*
-I agree with Bryan Garner that *per* is an avoidable Latinism that should simply be replaced with *under*, *according to,* or the like. *As per* is doubly clunky since it is both a Latinism and redundant bit of bizspeak, giving the reader nothing more than the already-clunky *per* gives.
-Finally, as Garner argues (and I agree), the phrase *as per usual/per usual* is "an embarassing barbarism" that one should never write.
+I agree with Bryan Garner that *per* is an avoidable Latinism that should simply be replaced with *under*, *according to,* or the like. *As per* is doubly clunky since it is both a Latinism and redundant bit of bizspeak, giving the reader nothing more than the already clunky *per* gives.
+Finally, as Garner argues (and I agree), the phrase *as per usual/per usual* is "an embarrassing barbarism" that one should never write.
 #### periods or other closing punctuation, spaces after
 Use [one space after a period or other closing punctuation](http://www.chicagomanualofstyle.org/qanda/data/faq/topics/OneSpaceorTwo.html) in Loewe classes and in most situations when you're writing to people who understand typography.
 However, a few specific audiences still want two spaces after a period, including [the APA (in preparing manuscripts](https://owl.english.purdue.edu/owl/resource/560/24/)--I'd like to see the resulting printed journals from these manuscripts, which likely do not have two spaces).
 #### people vs entities: pronouns
-Is it *it/its* or *they/theirs* when referring to groups of people, companies, institutions, countries?
+Is it *it/its* or *they/theirs* when referring to groups of people, companies, institutions, or countries?
 Students often write *they/their* when it should be *it/its*.
 See also [this advice](https://www.quickanddirtytips.com/articles/is-it-a-company-who-or-a-company-that/) for the problem of "a company that" vs. "a company who."
 #### *piece of rhetoric* (or *rhetoric piece/rhetorical piece,* etc.)
 Please do not write about rhetorical artifacts or occasions as "piece(s) of rhetoric."
 Sometimes, articles or op-eds or similar writings are informally called "pieces," but "piece of rhetoric" makes no sense.
 Rhetoric is not reducible to any particular artifact or contained within it.
 Finally, nobody in the discipline uses the term "piece of rhetoric," so it's best to avoid that phrase.
 #### *principal* vs *principle*